 Funding Policy.
 Contribution requirements are not actuarially determined but are established and amended by the Texas Legislature.
-The percentages of participant salaries currently contributed by the state and each participant are (x.xx percent) and (x.xx percent), respectively.
-Sample Community College contributes x.xx percent for employees who were participating in the optional retirement program prior to September 1, 1995.
+The percentages of participant salaries currently contributed by the state and each participant are (x.xx%) and (x.xx%), respectively.
+Sample Community College contributes x.xx% for employees who were participating in the optional retirement program before September 1, 1995.
 Benefits fully vest after one year plus one day of employment.
 Because these are individual annuity contracts, the state has no additional or unfunded liability for this program.
-Senate Bill (SB) 1812, 83rd Texas Legislature, Regular Session, effective September 1, 2013, limits the amount of the state's contribution to 50 percent of eligible employees in the reporting district.
+Senate Bill (SB) 1812, 83rd Texas Legislature, Regular Session, effective September 1, 2013, limits the amount of the state's contribution to 50% of eligible employees in the reporting district.